To ride or not to ride in the rain.

 Keep a significant distance from vehicles all around you.
 Whether they’re ahead of you, behind you or on your sides.
 Braking performance decreases when you’re riding your motorcycle in rains.

 You may have the top spec brakes and they may drop anchor fast, but you don’t know about the other vehicle.
-So remember.
-Don’t get touchy.
+So, it’s safe to maintain distance.

 Tip 9» Ride in the rain, not in Thunderstorms.